Biodiversity in Baden-Württemberg: nature reserves are important for wild bees

 A Malaise trap in a nature reserve near Königsbach-Stein (Enzkreis).
 The trap closely resembles a tent.
 Insects enter the 'tent' through openings on two sides and then fall into a collection jar.
 (Copyright: R. Gamba / SMNS)

-Initial results of long-term monitoring of flying insects in Baden-Württemberg
+First results of the monitoring in Baden-Württemberg

 Protected areas are important for wild bees